Denov

-Denov (Denov, Деҳнав, Persian: ده نو) is a city in Surxondaryo Region of southeast Uzbekistan, the administrative centre of Denov District.
+Denov (Denov) is a city in Surxondaryo Region of southeast Uzbekistan, the administrative centre of Denov District.
 It is in the Hissar Range close to the border with Tajikistan, and is the closest major town to the Kalchayan and Dalverzin Tepe archaeological sites.
 Denov is believed to be the site of ancient city of Chaghaniyan.

 Etymology

 The Uzbek name of the city comes from the Persian word "ده نو" 'Deh-e No' (in Tajik alphabet: “деҳнав”) meaning “new village”.

 Geography

 Denov is located in a subtropical valley in a mountainous part of Uzbekistan's Surxondaryo Region with the Hissar Range to the north and east and the Chulbair Range to the west.
 It is close to the border with Tajikistan, on the main road to the international border crossing, and thus functions as a regional transport hub.

 Climate

 Denov has a semi-arid climate (Köppen: BSk) with mild winters and very hot summers.